aangelopoulos/cfr-covid-19/README.md

 Then, run `Rscript global_cfr.r` for the global estimation performed in Table 1 of our paper, and run `Rscript relative_cfr.r` for the estimation by country.
 In order to change the relative cfr estimate, inside `relative_cfr.r`, change the line `FILE=...` to `FILE="./numpy_data/Country1_Country2.npy".
 For example, `FILE="./numpy_data/China_Italy.npy"`

+Ignore the warnings resulting from the EM procedure.
+(See coarseDataTools for details on this).

+# Contact
+mylastnameatberkeleydotedu